Sanctuary city: Central Canada

-Toronto was the first city in Canada to declare itself a sanctuary city, with the Toronto City Council voting 37–3 in February 2013, to adopt a policy allowing undocumented immigrants to access city services.
-Hamilton, Ontario declared itself a sanctuary city in February 2014 after the Hamilton City Council voted unanimously to allow undocumented immigrants to access city-funded services such as shelters, housing and food banks.
+Toronto was the first city in Canada to declare itself a sanctuary city, with the Toronto City Council voting 37–3 in February 2013, to adopt a policy allowing illegal immigrants to access city services.
+Hamilton, Ontario declared itself a sanctuary city in February 2014 after the Hamilton City Council voted unanimously to allow illegal immigrants to access city-funded services such as shelters, housing and food banks.

 In response to US President Donald Trump's Executive Order 13769, the city council of London, Ontario voted unanimously to declare London a sanctuary city in January 2017 with Montreal doing the same in February 2017 after a unanimous vote.

 Western Canada

-While Vancouver is not a sanctuary city, it adopted an "Access to City Services without Fear" policy for residents that are undocumented or have an uncertain immigration status in April 2016.
+While Vancouver is not a sanctuary city, it adopted an "Access to City Services without Fear" policy for residents that are illegal immigrants or have an uncertain immigration status in April 2016.
 The policy does not apply to municipal services operated by individual boards, including services provided by the Vancouver Police Department, Vancouver Public Library, or Vancouver Park Board.

 As of February 2017, the cities of Calgary, Regina, Saskatoon, and Winnipeg are considering motions to declare themselves sanctuary cities.

-In September 2018, Edmonton adopted "Access Without Fear" policy for undocumented and vulnerable residents.

 United Kingdom

-In the United Kingdom, sanctuary cities provide services – such as housing, education, and cultural integration – to asylum seekers (i.e. persons fleeing one country and seeking protection in another).
+Although "sanctuary city" is a North American term, it has been used elsewhere in other contexts.
+In the United Kingdom, Cities of Sanctuary provide services – such as housing, education, and cultural integration – to asylum seekers (i.e. persons fleeing one country and seeking protection in another).
 The movement began in Sheffield in 2005.
 It was motivated by a national policy adopted in 1999 to disperse asylum seekers to different towns and cities in the UK.